mgates/spaghetti_squash/README.md

 ## Usage

-Right now, all it does it log the beginning and end of all they callbacks, so you can see what's going on.
+Right now, all it does is log the beginning and end of all the callbacks, so you can see what's going on.

-For example
+For example:

 ````
 % rails c                                                                                                                                                                           ✹